Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 The data types to be compared can be found by examining the last two characters of the first argument.

-IF StatementThe structure representation corresponding to the IF statement
+StatementThe structure representation corresponding to the IF

 will vary considerably between L-maps.
 If

-THEN GO TO was to be recognised as a special case then
+was to be recognised as a special case then

 a prepass might perform the transformation: